hfsmithz99/blackjack-project-1/readme.md

 # Next Steps

 1. Add the capacity for a split function
-2. Add a tracked for the number of hands won/lost
+2. Add a tracker for the number of hands won/lost